jf-xia/foqos/docs/study/01-targets-and-capabilities.md

 Notes:
 - All targets shown here have `GENERATE_INFOPLIST_FILE = YES` in `project.pbxproj`, so some Info.plist keys are injected via build settings (e.g. `INFOPLIST_KEY_NSCameraUsageDescription`).
+- `project.pbxproj` uses lowercase paths like `foqos/Info.plist` and `foqos/foqos.entitlements`, while the repo folder on disk is `Foqos/…`.
+On macOS this often works (case-insensitive FS), but it’s a real portability/CI risk on case-sensitive file systems.

 ## Confirmed